 There will be plenty of photo ops and an accompanying soundtrack as well as suggestions for eateries, breweries, and can’t-miss activities.

 YOUR GUIDE: Alli has lived in Asheville for 26 years.
 She worked as the arts section editor for alternative newsweekly Mountain Xpress for 17 years, during which time she extensively covered the Asheville music scene as well as local history.
-Alli is an award-winning writer and performer and she work part-time as a tour guide for an ebike company, so she’s a seasoned storyteller.
+Alli is an award-winning writer and performer and a seasoned storyteller.

-PRIVATE TOUR: $100 for up to 8 people.
-To book, select 8 adult tickets and use the promo code GROUP.
+GROUP RATES: $150 for up to 10 people.
+To book, select 10 adult tickets and use the promo code GROUP.